PixelGames987/LingosBot/README.md

 ## Setup on Windows:
 ```
 Install Python (newest), git and Firefox
-Open cmd and go the desktop
+Open cmd and go to the desktop

 git clone https://github.com/PixelGames987/LingosBot
 cd LingosBot